YangZhou1997/YangZhou1997.github.io/index.md

 I was supported by a Google PhD Fellowship in Systems and Networking (see my [app materials](./materials/google_fellowship_cv_rs.pdf)).

 ## Updates
+* June 2026, check the llm-d [blogpost](https://llm-d.ai/blog/networking-for-distributed-inference-llm-d) on networking for distributed inference with the UCCL backend!
 * May 2026, LEANN wins MLSys Best Paper Award!
 * Mar 2026, both UCCL papers ([UCCL-Tran](https://arxiv.org/pdf/2504.17307) and [UCCL-EP](https://arxiv.org/pdf/2512.19849)) accepted to OSDI'26!
 * Feb 2026, check the llm-d [blogpost](https://llm-d.ai/blog/llm-d-v0.5-sustaining-performance-at-scale) on how they use UCCL to achieve resilient networking for KV cache transfer!